Jon1969Edwards/ThisHubbaRepo/README.md

 - ** when spot added ratings appear to be 0 until refresh **
 - videos along with photos?
 - Delete endpoints Only for Super Users
+- Move code around to be more easily accessible
+- Photo needs to be returned with the spot info

 // TODO